knewplay/book-programming-essential/computer-fundamentals/software-and-hardware.md

 questions:
   - hardware: What are some examples of hardware components in a computer?
   - software: Can you give examples of software applications you use on a daily basis?
-  - os-tasks: |
-      (Multiple choice question - Select one or more answers) Which of the following is the OS tasked with?

-      1. Memory Management: Manages computer memory, allocating and tracking memory resources for programs, ensuring efficient utilization and preventing conflicts between different processes.
-      2. Process Management: Controls the execution of processes, scheduling CPU time and handling process creation and termination, ensuring fair allocation of resources and maximizing overall system performance.
-      3. File System Management: Organizes and manages data storage, allowing users to create, read, write, and delete files, providing a hierarchical structure and access control for efficient data management.
-      4. Device Management: Handles input and output devices, providing drivers and protocols for communication and coordinating I/O operations, ensuring seamless interaction between the computer and peripheral devices.
-      5. All of the above.
   - file-naming: What is the purpose of file naming conventions?
 ---